evazhang612/sokt-landing/index.md

 Websites are great, but there's always something special about chatting in person.
 I always find it refreshing to hear new perspectives - feel free to reach out by email!

-You can also leave anonymous feedback for me [here :thought_balloon:](https://www.evazhang.com/feedback/).
+You can also leave anonymous feedback :thought_balloon: for me [here](https://www.evazhang.com/feedback/).